Visual Artist

 “Music is also an influence, it’s important to all humans.
 Live music in particular.
 What I am striving for in my artwork is a feeling, not just a visual appearance.
 It was something I would get at a live concert — that collection of sound, lights, emotion affecting you in different ways.
 I strive to create visual excitement that can be calm or kinetic.
 But obviously less immediate.”

-Recently Beach has been working on some projects out of NextFab (a popular maker’s space) in Wilmington, using techniques he learned taking an Adobe Illustrator course at Delaware College of Art and Design.
+Recently Beach has been using techniques he learned taking an Adobe Illustrator course at Delaware College of Art and Design.
 “These techniques are a fairly recent addition for me, specifically the laser and the shopbot to help create my art.
 But it has really helped my process.”

 Looking forward, Beach hopes to attract new collectors and have even more permanent installations.
 He has more projects in his mind than time to complete them.